Expo Liquid Glass

 - Use

-expo-glass-effectfor floating controls inside screens. - Use
+expo-glass-effect for floating controls inside screens.

-@expo/uionly where SwiftUI-specific behavior is required.
+@expo/ui only where SwiftUI-specific behavior is required.

 4) Apple-Style Design Rules (Critical)